 Sometimes you would like to import a huge volume of data from a CSV file into Drupal.
 Maybe from another CMS.
 Maybe from a spreadsheet.
-But there is no such functionality in the Drupal 8 core.
+There is no such UI-oriented functionality in the Drupal 8 core.

 To import your data from a CSV file, you need to install and enable the Content Import module.
 In this tutorial, we'll walk you through the process of importing data with Content Import.

 In this example, we'll import data into a Customer content type.
 This Customer content type will have the following five fields:

 |Field Name||Field Description||Field Type|

 The name of the customer / this is the default Drupal title field for each content type